kushagra1212/Flow-Wing/README.md

 ### Getting Started

-To run Flow-Wing programs, you'll need an `Flow-Wing compiler` and if you want to use the Flow-Wing REPL, you'll need the Flow-Wing interpreter.
+To run Flow-Wing programs, you'll need an `Flow-Wing AOT-compiler or JIT-Compiler` and if you want to use the Flow-Wing REPL, you'll need the Flow-Wing interpreter.